firolightfog/Yolow/README.md

 Similar to SaveMeMono but all options are available from the panel.
 I love it.

 ### Sheep
 A module to provide stepped voltage.
 A mutating 32-steps map is read and sent to the output step by step.
+The map is a sequence of 0-1V values that can be amplified by the range knob on the top.
+Appart from the common clock (CLK) and reset (RST) inputs there are also knobs available:
+- RND knob changes the values of the map
+- MUT switch defines if the mutation is permanent of temporary
+- INC knob changes the tightness of steps
+- DIV knob allows clock division
+- STR knob defines the starting step of the reading head
+- END knob defines the last step of the reading

+There's also a pretty rich context menu
+- Restart mode: `always` jumps back to the very first step but `on reset` allows more creating use of the INC knob
+- Voltage mode: allows CV output or gates (see also hotkey `g`)
+- Number of output channels: number of output channels
+- Link start and end knobs: if linked the number of steps remain unchanged by turning one of the knobs

+Keyboard shortcuts are available:
+- `1-4`: randomizes a column in the 'CV map'
+- `p`: randomly changes the color of the 'CV map'
+- `r`: randomizes all values for the 'CV map' (0-1V)
+- `g`: allows CV output or gates (based on comparison to 0.5V, 0.75V, 0.9V)

 ### SheepMore
 An expander module to add output sockets to Sheep.
-They share the same 'green field' (see map of CVs).
+They share the same 'green field' (see 'map of CVs').
 Additional available sockets:
 - CV pure (0-1v CV provided by the reading head of Sheep)
 - CV inverted (0-1V inverted CV of the previous socket)
 - CV amplified (CV of the 1st socket but amplified by 'Voltage range' value of Sheep)